A full printable version (PDF document) is accessible here: WSU Vancouver Annual Security Report 2011-2013 (PDF).

 During orientation in August, students are informed of services offered by the WSU Vancouver Department of Public Safety.
 In addition, students are told about crime on-campus and in surrounding neighborhoods.
 Similar information is provided to new employees by Human Resources.

 Crime prevention and Sexual Assault Prevention Programs (Self Defense courses, etc.) are offered on a continual basis.
-Periodically, and upon request, the University Police, in cooperation with other university organizations and departments, present crime prevention awareness sessions on sexual assault (rape, and acquaintance rape), Rohypnol abuse, theft, and vandalism, as well as educational sessions on personal safety.
+Periodically, and upon request, the University Police, in cooperation with other university organizations and departments, present crime prevention awareness sessions on sexual assault, domestic violence/dating violence, stalking, Rohypnol abuse, theft, and vandalism, as well as educational sessions on personal safety.

 A common theme of all awareness and crime prevention programs is to encourage students and employees to be aware of their responsibility for their own security and the security of others.
 In addition to seminars, information is disseminated to students and employees through crime prevention awareness pamphlets, security alert posters, displays and articles in the student newspaper.